itsSayantan/git-journal/README.md

-# git-notes
+# git-journal

-Take notes with Git.
+Personal journal managed by Git.

 # Introduction

-git-notes is a tool for taking notes.
-It can be used as a journal. git-notes uses git for storing the notes.
+git-journal is a tool for taking journal entries. git-journal uses git for storing the journal entries.

 # Dependency

-git-notes requires you to have git installed on your local system.
+git-journal requires you to have git installed on your local system.
 Also make sure that the ```git``` command is accessible.

 # Commands

 The commands that are currently supported are:

-- create - create a new note.
+- create - create a new journal.

-- get <note_id> - get a note with id: <note_id>.
+- get <journal_id> - get a journal with id: <journal_id>.

-- getall - get all notes.
+- getall - get all journal entries.

 - help - lists help information.

-- exit - exit the git-notes application.
+- exit - exit the git-journal application.